SPAAM-community/wss-summer-school/docs/organisers/denbi-nodesetup.md

 <!--
 Changes from 2024:

-mi
+- Remi:
-- Remi: wanted polars (added, but won't be taught)
+  - wanted polars (added, but won't be taught)
+  - Added the ancientmetagenome-hostassociated-samples.tsv AND libraries file wihtin `python-pandas_lecture`
 - Clemens: will maybe teach purrr (doesn't require any changes)
 - Giulia:
   - wanted latest version on metaDMG which is now on bioconda